-Select the Front/North face of the block.
+Select the Back/North face of the block.
+Use the Viewcube to verify the orientation.

 To select the face, place the mouse over the face and press the tab key until the entire face highlights.

 This activates the triad and also displays the temporary dimensions.